 - Sea Island Shopping Center to Downtown Charleston.
 Nice shelter, convenient drop off.
 The new 41 route now goes directly to the Visitor’s Center in Downtown Charleston reaching the end of the line 200 feet from the main DASH hub.

 - Moultrie Shopping Plaza/ Moultrie Middle School Lots of parking, Direct trip to Downtown Charleston this year.
-Board in front of Moultrie Shopping Plaza.
+Board in front of Moultrie Shopping Plaza near the bank.

 - Wando Crossing Shopping Center to Downtown Charleston.
 This trip begins from the stop across from Wando Crossing on the Highway.
-An improved stop with a shelter is planned for this location in the future.
+A bench is in place in front of Fender Mender.
+Express bus runs directly to and from this location.

 - Shelmore BI-LO near I’On to Downtown Charleston.
-Great stop with parking and shade for the inbound trip.
+Great stop with parking, shade and a bench for the inbound trip.

-At the Visitor’s Center, riders will find an information booth where tickets for Piccilo Spoleto Events can be purchased and convenient bathrooms.
+At the Visitor’s Center downtown, just steps from the last bus stop on the route, riders will find an information booth where tickets for Piccilo Spoleto Events can be purchased and convenient bathrooms.
 You can also pick up a map for the Free DASH bus service which reaches festival locations throughout the city.

 Dash Around Downtown Free